Code-Institute-Submissions/uk-property-stats/README.md

 For the information in the graphs, I have produced my own collection of data from online sources.
 There could be property APIs that would enable me to get access to more data.

 ## Technology Used
 The overall layout of this site was created in HTML and CSS, and uses responsive design with a mobile first approach.
 This project uses two APIs (Google Maps and EmailJS), and has a number of Javascript files for different sections of the page.
 Bootstrap was used for the navigation bar and the font-family.
-The site is responsive to different media types and browsers, and is created with mobile first design.
-The responsive sections have been built using Javascript and jQuery.
+The buttons have been built using jQuery, and the charts have been built with javascript using D3 and DC.

 ### Navigation Bar
 This website is a single page application so rather than move from page to page the different list items within the navigation bar scroll down to a particular section of the page.